-Discontinued Positive Feedback Trading and the Decline in Asset Pricing Factor Profitability
+Discontinued Positive Feedback Trading and the Decline of Return Predictability

 Charles A. Dice Center Working Paper No. 2021-03

-Keywords: positive feedback trading, mutual funds, anomalies, momentum
+Keywords: positive feedback trading, mutual funds, anomalies, momentum, factor momentum

 JEL Classification: G11, G24, G41